MicrosoftDocs/ATADocs/ATADocs/use-case-forged-pac.md

 -	Have network connectivity to a Domain Controller that can be used to authenticate against the compromised domain credentials.
 -	Have the right tools.
 Python Kerberos Exploitation Kit (PyKEK) is a known tool which will forge PACs.

-If the attacker has the necessary credentials and connectivity, they can then modify or forge the Privileged Access Certificate (PAC) of an existing Kerberos user logon token (TGT).
+If the attacker has the necessary credentials and connectivity, they can then modify or forge the Privileged Attribute Certificate (PAC) of an existing Kerberos user logon token (TGT).
 The attacker changes the group membership claim to include a higher-privileged group (for example, “Domain Administrators” or “Enterprise Administrators”).
 The attacker then includes the modified PAC in the Kerberos Ticket.
 This Kerberos Ticket is then used to request a Service ticket from an unpatched Domain Controller (DC), giving the attacker elevated permissions in the domain and authorization to perform actions they are not meant to perform.
 An attacker can present the modified user logon token (TGT) to gain access to any resource in the domain by requesting resource access tokens (TGS).
 This means that an attacker can bypass all configured resource ACLs which limit access on the network by spoofing authorization data (PAC) for any user in Active Directory.

 ## Discovering the attack